McStasMcXtrace/McCode/INSTALL-McStas/Linux/debian/README.md

 Optionally, you can install the NeXus format libraries to be able to export data files in HDF5.
 Please report any trouble with the repository to [mcstas-users](mailto:mcstas-users@mcstas.org)

+# Installing without adding the repo
+If you want to attempt installing our debian packages manually via dpkg, the packages are available for download at http://download.mcstas.org/current/linux/debian/mcstas-2.5-deb64